 Mortgage Rates Keep Falling To New Lows

-ARM rates held steady, with the average for the five-year ARM unchanged at 3.47% and the average for the one-year ARM inching up to 3.42%, from 3.40% last week.
+ARM rates also continued to move lower, with the average for the five-year ARM dipping to 3.79% this week, from 3.85% last week; and the average for the one-year ARM inching down to 3.70% from 3.74%.